react-grid-layout/react-draggable/README.md

 			//
 			// `grid` specifies the x and y that dragging should snap to.
 			//
+			// `minBounds` specifies the minimum x and y values.
+			//
+			// `maxBounds` specifies the maximum x and y values.
+			//
 			// `start` specifies the x and y that the dragged item should start at
 			//
 			// `zIndex` specifies the zIndex to use while dragging.